Onelinerhub/onelinerhub/html/js_link_href.md

-# What href value to use for javascript links
+# What href value to use for javascript links in html
 ```html
 <a href="javascript:void(0)">
 ```